 Lastly, when placing and resizing images always ensure you are proportionally scaling them, to avoid squished faces and logos.
 In most design software this is accomplished by holding shift while you drag the mouse, just be sure to release the mouse button before releasing the shift key.

-Regardless of the program you use to design your project always save your print file as a PDF.
+Regardless of the program you use to design your project, always save your print file as a PDF.
 PDF files are best because it preserves your file the way you designed it, in the best possible quality.
-When saving your file to PDF there are usually several options for you to pick from, depending on the software you used the settings may have different names, but are generally called Press Quality or High-Quality print.
+When saving your file to PDF there are usually several options for you to select.
+It all depends on the software you use, the settings may have different names but are generally called Press Quality or High-Quality print.
 Additionally, if you designed your project with bleeds you may need to tell it to include the bleeds in the options.
 However, please do not include crop marks, color bars, registration marks, or any other print markups.

 If you do not have a digital file, copies can be made using a printed sample otherwise known as a hard copy.
 When duplicating from hard copy you will likely notice a shift in color and a general reduction in quality.
 This is an additive effect and the quality will continually decline with each generation.
 If you intend on reusing the print several times it is best to keep the original as your master to minimize quality degradation.
 Additionally, copies can be either enlarged or reduced in size but are subject to quality loss as you enlarge.
 Also remember if your original is printed on a color paper, the color of the paper will affect your copies.